With the third week of June over, we bring you the top email security breach news and cybersecurity news.

 Pena uploaded fraudulent law enforcement records to the Securus system, which is used for police work.

 His goal?
 To track the people he had a personal relationship with.
 Pena’s “investigation” also affected the targets’ partners—he traced their addresses too.

 As a result, the deputy will face many years in prison if convicted of faking records and obtaining confidential personal data.
 He has been charged with 11 counts of the latter offence, each carrying a sentence of up to ten years.

 Department of Justice investigators stated that Pena lied about using the Securus service for personal reasons.
 He also convinced one of his victims to sign a false testimony about giving Pena unlimited access to cell phone information.

 The DOJ gave no further information about when Pena’s case will be heard in court.

 The cybersecurity news of the past week is connected to Father’s Day.

 A message has gone viral on WhatsApp as recipients share the opportunity to win with friends.

-The reality is there’s no free beer for Father’s day; it’s just another opportunity for cybercriminals to trick people and steal their data.
-The viral message includes an embedded link—likely loaded with malware or other malicious script.
+The reality is there’s no free beer for Father’s Day; it’s just another opportunity for cybercriminals to trick people and steal their data.
+The viral message includes an embedded link—likely loaded with malware or other malicious scripts.

 WhatsApp has warned users not to reveal PIN codes to strangers and set up two-step verification for more protection.